erasmus-without-paper/ewp-specs-api-iia-approval-cnr/README.md

 CNR stands for Change Notification Receiver.
 For a detailed introduction on how CNR APIs work, please read [this page][cnr-intro].

+**Clients and servers MUST NOT use IIA Approval CNR API for agreements that are not properly mapped (do not provide partner agreement ID).**

 Request method
 --------------